 For those of you who don’t know – I have a little obsession with visiting UNESCO heritage sites.
-Not all of them I love, and not all of them are worth your time but Quedlinburg is absolutely 100% worth it, in fact it would be even if it were not a protected site.
-It is just so surreal!
+Not all of them I love, and not all of them are worth your time — but the Collegiate Church, Castle and Old Town of Quedlinburg, is absolutely 100% worth it!

 The New Town

 The Quedlinburg New Town uses the term rather loosely as, in fact, it started to develop around 1,200 AD, and the city spilled out over the walls of the old city.
 Remarkably different – the residential dwelling’s here consisted of large entry gates and even larger inner courtyards to accommodate crop storage space and livestock.